The Architecture of Agency Volume 5 The Myth of Objective Value

 The claim earns its keep by dissolving the standard counterexamples, so take them in turn.

 Endangered species and wild places are the favorite case, and the rainforest has already shown how it goes.
-“Intrinsic value” talk about nature is always, on inspection, a report of somebody’s valuation projected onto the object — usually the speaker’s, generalized into the fabric of the universe.
-The projection changes nothing about the underlying structure.
+On this volume’s account, “intrinsic value” talk about nature reports somebody’s valuation while presenting it as independent of every valuer — usually the speaker’s concern generalized into the fabric of the universe.
+The presentation changes nothing about the underlying structure.
 The forest’s defenders value it; its destroyers value something else more.
 That is a genuine conflict of valuations, and it can be fought and sometimes won.
-What it is not is a conflict between subjective preference on one side and objective value on the other.
+Calling one side objective does not settle it.

 The subtlest version of the myth is the “public good.”
 Roads, clean air, national defense — these are said to have value that transcends individual preferences, and the free-rider problem is offered as proof: people benefit without paying, so the value must exist independently of anyone’s willingness to pay.
 But this gets the lesson exactly backwards.
 Free riders demonstrate that people often capture the benefits of others’ sacrifices without reciprocating — a coordination problem, and a hard one.
 A coordination problem among valuers is not evidence of value without valuers.
 Strip away every agent who wants the road, and the road is just asphalt.
 The claim that infrastructure has value outside all individual preferences presupposes an impossible standard: value without valuation.

 Notice the shape shared by every counterexample.
-Each nominates some object as a bearer of agent-independent value, and each collapses the moment you ask the two questions that actually have answers: valuable to whom? and what are they willing to give for it?
+Each nominates some object as a bearer of agent-independent value, while the two questions that yield evidence are: valuable to whom? and what are they willing to give for it?
 Those are better questions than “what is it worth?” asked in a vacuum, because they can be investigated.
-To choose is to reveal value through action; preferences, trade-offs, and sacrifices all instantiate subjective value, which is why decision theory, praxeology, and evolutionary psychology all converge on treating value as something agents do rather than something the world contains.
-What an agent will actually sacrifice turns out to be the measure of what they actually value — the positive theory I build in value as sacrifice.
-For now the negative point suffices: no valuer, no value.
+Choices, trade-offs, and sacrifices supply defeasible evidence of an agent’s ordering; duress, misinformation, compulsion, poverty, and constrained alternatives can all distort that evidence.
+The positive account is developed in value as sacrifice.
+For now the negative thesis suffices: no valuer, no value.

 The Moral Corollary